rahil627/my-programming-stuff/langs/_to-programming-languages.md

   - however, **for big, serious projects, it's worth the powerful language (C#), framework (.NET), and environment (VS), all of which are perhaps considered some of the best**
   - C# also has one of the biggest dev communities

-dart
-  - Google's Haxe
-  - used for the cross-platform (including web) Flutter framework
-  - i personally don't trust Google in general, as they never work with the dev communities, never update their software, and often abandon their own software, making very strange one-off products
-  - is it even open-source!?!?

 # others
 kotlin